metabase/metabase/docs/people-and-groups/user-provisioning.md

 Metabase supports user provisioning via the System for Cross-domain Identity Management (SCIM) protocol.
 In addition to Single Sign-on (SSO), you can set up user provisioning in Metabase with SCIM to:

 - **Decouple authentication from provisioning**.
-Even though anyone could authenticate with SSO, you may only want some groups to be able to create an account in Metabase.
+Even though anyone could authenticate with SSO, you may only want some people to be able to create an account in Metabase.
 - **Support deprovisioning user accounts**.
 If you deactivate someone from your SSO, SCIM can let Metabase know to deactivate their Metabase account as well.

 > For now, Metabase supports SCIM for [Okta](https://developer.okta.com/docs/concepts/scim/) and [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/architecture/sync-scim).
+With Okta, Metabase supports user and group provisioning; Okta groups will be created and populated in Metabase.
+With Entra, Metabase only supports user provisioning (groups aren't created or populated).

 ## Setting up user provisioning